Open-UAS/Open-UAS.github.io/docs/Software/PX4.md

 #### BAT1_CAPACITY
-Specifies the capacity of the batter in mAh.
+Specifies the capacity of the battery in mAh.
 Needed for accurate battery percentage readings.

 #### BAT1_N_CELLS
-Specifies the number of cells our batter has (we normally use 3S batteries).
+Specifies the number of cells our battery has (we normally use 3S batteries).
 Needed for an accurate voltage measurement of the battery.

 #### BAT1_V_CHARGED
 Specifies the charged voltage of one cell of the battery.
 Needed for accurate battery percentage readings.
 This value is typically around 4.2V (12.6V total battery voltage when fully charged)

 #### BAT1_V_EMPTY
-Specifies the voltage to classify a batter cell as empty.
+Specifies the voltage to classify a battery cell as empty.
 Needed for accurate battery percentage readings.
 A safe value would be around 3.5V (giving total battery voltage of 10.5 when empty).
-Can use more of the batter by setting this value to around 3V (9v total battery voltage when empty).
+Can use more of the battery by setting this value to around 3V (9v total battery voltage when empty).
 DO NOT set this value lower than 2.8V.

 #### BAT1_R_INTERNAL
-Specifies the internal resistance of the battery in Ohms.
+Specifies the internal resistance of the battery in ohms.
 Optionally needed to improve the battery percentage readings and current draw readings.
 This value can be measured using the battery charger we have in the lab.
 A typical value is around 0.006 ohms.

 #### COM_ARM_WO_GPS
 Allows for PX4 to be armed without a GPS signal.
 This is required to arm the OpenUAS in the basement of Howe where no GPS signal can be acquired.